gotmax23/fedrq-mirror/README.md

 ## Versioning
-This project is in alpha and has no released version.
+This project is in alpha.

 ## Documentaion